sap-tutorials/Tutorials/tutorials/appstudio-fioriapps-create/appstudio-fioriapps-create.md

     >You can re-run the app clicking the Start Debugging icon in the **Debug** view or clicking the Run Module icon in the **Run Configurations** view.

-Congratulations.
-With this, you have successfully completed the development of an SAP Fiori app using SAP Business Application Studio, including test-running the app locally in the dev space.
-In this tutorial, you learned about high productivity tools that are available out-of-the-box in SAP Business Applications Studio, such as: templates and wizards, command palette, Layout Editor, local run, and more.

 [DONE]
 [ACCORDION-END]

 ---

+Congratulations!

+With this, you have successfully completed the development of an SAP Fiori app using SAP Business Application Studio, including test-running the app locally in the dev space.
+In this tutorial, you learned about high productivity tools that are available out-of-the-box in SAP Business Applications Studio, such as: templates and wizards, command palette, Layout Editor, local run, and more.